thorn-lab/coronavirus_structural_task_force/pdb/nsp7/SARS-CoV-2/7b3d/README.md

 ## Description

 Electron microscopy structure of elongating SARS-CoV-2 RNA-dependent RNA polymerase (Rdrp) with AMP at position -4 (structure 3).
+Structure of elongating SARS-CoV-2 RNA-dependent RNA polymerase with AMP at position -4 (structure 3).
+Cryo-electron microscopy is used to establish the molecular mechanism of remdesivir-induced RdRp stalling.

 ## Basefolder